- Endometriosis occurs when tissue similar to the lining of the uterus is found outside the normal location.

 It’s important to have a clear understanding of endometriosis; the symptoms, treatment, the possible side effects of each medicine, and how the disease impacts your friend’s (sibling, or partner’s) life.
-Letting her know that you want to help and being supportive will make a huge difference in the way she copes with her disease.
-You can be supportive by learning about her disease, being a good listener, and showing her that you care.
+Letting them know that you want to help and being supportive will make a huge difference in the way she copes with her disease.
+You can be supportive by learning about their disease, being a good listener, and showing them that you care.

 Here are some examples of how you can show support:

-- Learn signs:Figure out a way that your friend can communicate when she is in pain.
-Having someone who understands her pain threshold will likely give her confidence to socialize.
+- Learn signs:Figure out a way that your friend can communicate when they are in pain.
+Having someone who understands their pain threshold will likely give them confidence to socialize.

 What else do I need to know about endometriosis?

-- Young women CAN suffer from symptoms of endometriosis.
+- Youngpeople CAN suffer from symptoms of endometriosis.

 - Endometriosis is NOT an STI (sexually transmitted infection).

 - Chronic pelvic pain is NOT normal.
-Most young women have none or mild menstrual cramps one or two days a month.
-If your friend (sibling, or partner) is absent from school or work a lot because of pelvic pain and/or menstrual cramps or has pain in her lower abdomen (belly) that isn’t relieved with over-the-counter pain medicine, tell her to make an appointment with her health care provider.
+Most young people have none or mild menstrual cramps one or two days a month.
+If your friend (sibling, or partner) is absent from school or work a lot because of pelvic pain and/or menstrual cramps or has pain in their lower abdomen (belly) that isn’t relieved with over-the-counter pain medicine, tell her to make an appointment with their health care provider.

-- Endometriosis occurs among young and older women of ALL
+- Endometriosis occurs among young and older people of ALL RACES

-- Getting pregnant does NOT cure this disease, but may improve symptoms for some women.
-Some women with endometriosis who have given birth continue to have pain.
+- Getting pregnant does NOT cure this disease, but may improve symptoms for some people.
+Some people with endometriosis who have given birth continue to have pain.